aces/Loris/modules/electrophysiology_browser/README.md

 New annotations or edits to existing annotations made through the browser must also be updated in the derivative files stored in the filesystem, before a user tries to download a derivative file package.
 To do this automatically, a script is provided under `tools/update_annotation_files.php`, and a cron job should be set up to execute it regularly, e.g. every evening.

 ## <a name="installation-requirements-to-use-the-visualization-features"></a> Installation requirements to use the visualization features
-The visualization component requires Protocol Buffers v3.0.0 or higher.
+The visualization component requires Protocol Buffers v3.0.0 or higher (v3.x.x recommended).
 For install instructions, you can refer to the Protocol Buffers GitHub page: https://github.com/protocolbuffers/protobuf

 In order to automatically generate the protoc compiled files, add the following block in `modules/electrophysiology_browser/jsx/react-series-data-viewer/package.json`: